BitWire/scripts/README.md

-# scripts
+# Scripts
-Collection of random scripts I have written
+Collection of random scripts I have written.